 - Schedule automatic transfers.
 These let you regularly transfer money to your savings account from another eligible account such as your checking account.

 You can adjust your transfers or deposits any time you want, but if you stay the course, you could see big rewards over time.
 For example, if you save $30 a week, in one year you would have more than $1,500 saved, which could be enough for a down payment on a car, an appliance, or a vacation.

 Tip: Make sure to schedule your transfers when you know you have enough money in your account, such as after each payday.
 And find a savings account with a higher than average yield so that you make the most from your money.

 Start saving today for your future.

 It’s easy to understand why saving for retirement doesn’t seem like a priority right now, building and advancing your career seems more important.
 But your youth is a huge advantage when it comes to building wealth for retirement because it gives you time to maximize the power of compound interest.
 Funding a 401(k) might seem impossible if you’re struggling to pay the rent, but letting expenses become an excuse is a mistake.
 Try to save at least 10% of your income in your 401(k).
 Plus, if you’re eligible for 401(k) at work, most employers will match your contribution so it’s free money.
 If you aren’t eligible for a retirement fund at work, sign up for a Roth IRA.

 We’re so proud of all the high school graduates and we wish you the best of luck in your future endeavors!
 Take advantage of your youth and start down the right financial path early.
-If you have any questions, please don’t hesitate to reach out.
-We are happy to help you on your financial journey!
+If you have any questions, please don’t hesitate to reach out to Alltru.
+We are happy to help you on your journey!